-MyLikes , an advertising platform based on spreading personal product endorsements through social networks, announced today that it raised a $5.55 million round led by Khosla Ventures.
+MyLikes raises $5.6 million for social endorsements.
+MyLikes, an advertising platform based on spreading personal product endorsements through social networks, announced today that it raised a $5.55 million round led by Khosla Ventures.

+How To Use Facebook Ads For Social Recruiting.
 Social recruiting is all the rage right now when it comes to finding new employees to hire.

 Citysearch CEO Jay Herratti recently told me about a simple but effective way his company is using Facebook ads to hire people.
 Facebook ads are highly targetable.
 Citysearch puts up an ad with a picture of the hiring manager and shows those ads only to that manager’s Facebook friends.
 For instance, the image of the ad at right is the one seen by friends of Citysearch senior VP Kara Nortman, who is introducing social features such as business Tweets into Citysearch.

 Since each ad can be “liked,” and thus shared across the social network via the news feed, the ads become implicit referrals.
 Coupons Drive Sales on Social Media.
 Advertisers Employ Social Media Google seems to have nailed the online search advertising market, finding the magic formula to attract both advertisers and consumers.